 Every time we post a tutorial on how to do your own wedding makeup, the question invariably arises: does this have SPF?
-Is it going to ruin my wedding pictures?
+What is the best SPF makeup for wedding photos?
+And will SPF ruin my wedding pictures?
 The short answer is—if you’re getting married outside during the daytime, it won’t.
 SPF is only a problem with flash photography.
 But beyond that general takeaway, there doesn’t seem to be a whole lot of understanding how the problem with SPF and flash really shakes out.
 Save for some conflicting YouTube videos, I have yet to find a conclusive test of this phenomenon.
 (I mean, I guess most of the time you’re probably not that worried about how you’re to be photographed when you leave the house?
 Go figure.)

 A few weeks ago, we set out to demystify the connection between SPF foundation and wedding photography.
 We bought a handful of foundations with varying levels of SPF (from none, all the way to SPF 55), at varying price points (from drugstore stuff to the more pricey Sephora goods).
 And Jillian West, former APW sponsor turned vintage shop owner, agreed to be our gracious guinea pig.

 So what’s the big problem with SPF that everybody keeps talking about, anyway?
 (Because “it’s bad” isn’t exactly… helpful.)
 Basically, all the fancy makeup technology that protects your face from the sun is stuff that’s built to reflect light.
 So when a flash fires directly at your face, the result is known as “flashback.”
 It’s literally your face reflecting the flash back at the camera.
 It can make you look ghosty, or like you’re wearing a lot of baby powder on your face.